chfc-cmi/cmr-seg-tl/README.md

 These confusion tables are included in the repository.

+#### Analysis notebooks

+These notebooks can be used to analyse the data.
+Except for the last one they only use the derived data included in the repository.
+So you can use them to reproduce our results and analyze them in more detail.
+The last notebook can be used with your own data to inspect specific predictions in comparison to ground truth:

+- [compare_predictions.ipynb](./code/7T/compare_predictions.ipynb) - analysis of the image-wise predictions of the different models
+- [tl_performance.ipynb](./code/7T/tl_performance.ipynb) - analysis of performance throughout training on the validation set, comparison of subsets
+- [image_overlay.ipynb](./code/7T/image_overlay.ipynb) - overlay of predictions on images and ground truth

 ## Requirements
 A list of required programs and packages.
 The listed version is the one used for our analysis (older or newer versions might work but are untested).